Guitarheroua/boardgames-translations/FoggyIsland/language/en/GamePlay.md

 ### Turn overview

 1. Player always should have 5 character tokens at the beginning of his turn.
+   > Note: Player may have characters, with a background color of his opponent's characters.
+Try to use them carefully.

 ![gp1]

-2. Player chooses one token from hand and places it to any [free tile][freeTile] on the "Island Map".
+1. Player chooses one token from hand and places it to any [free tile][freeTile] on the "Island Map".
     > Note: Player should try to build a [line][line] from his characters tokens on the "Island Map" and block lines of his opponent.

 ![gp2]